 Signs of a Lukewarm Christian

 What are the signs of a lukewarm Christian?

 The biggest sign is pointed out in Revelation.
 It was directed at the Church at Ephesus.
 Now even though they were not labeled as lukewarm, this is often the cause.

 The greatest sign of a lukewarm Christian is a lack of passion for their faith!

-When someone gets saved, they are often full of wonder!
+When someone comes to Messiah, they are often full of wonder!
 They want to learn everything they can about their newfound faith.

 But sometimes, that excitement wanes.
 Sometimes when they are faced with skepticism from others, it eats away at that wonder!
 It can place a weight on them.

 They may experience spiritual attacks that leave them a little less than enthused.

 Life gets in the way and they get busy or experience hurt or grief.